Growing your business or a blog takes time. That means you have to find time in your day to devote to writing. And marketing. And everything else.

 It’s freed up so much time.

 And I use that time to grow my business.
 To pitch.
-To write.
+To write blog posts.
 To create a course.

-Do you find meal planning helps you devote more time to freelancing?
+Do you find meal planning helps you devote more time to writing?

 What’s your favorite method of planning?
 I’d love to have you share your tips in the comments section.

 PS: Do you need help meal planning?
 Check out the content upgrade available on this post.
-You’ll get a copy of my annual meal planner, and some ideas for simple recipes.
+You’ll get a copy of my annual meal plan planner.